 In 2004, Kaplan was given the Distinguished Alumni Award by the University of Connecticut.
 In 2009, he was given the Benjamin Franklin Public Service Award by the Foreign Policy Research Institute in Philadelphia.

 Robert D. Kaplan was born June 23, 1952 in New York City.
 He graduated in 1973 from the University of Connecticut, where he was the features editor of the Connecticut Daily Campus.
-In 1973 and 1974 he traveled throughout Communist Eastern Europe and in parts of the Near East.
+In 1973 and 1974 he traveled throughout Communist Eastern Europe and parts of the Near East.
 From 1974 to 1975 he was a reporter for the Rutland Daily Herald in Vermont.
-In 1975 he left the United States to travel throughout the Arab and Mediterranean worlds, beginning a period of 16 years living overseas.
+In 1975, he left the United States to travel throughout the Arab and Mediterranean worlds, beginning a period of 16 years living overseas.
 He served a year in the Israel Defense Forces and lived for nine years in Greece and Portugal.
 He has been married to Maria Cabral since 1983.
 They live in the Berkshires in western Massachusetts.
-They have one son, Michael, who is married and works for an investment bank in Boston.
+They have one son, Michael, who is married with two daughters and works for an investment bank in Boston.